We all want the best equipment, but don’t want to pay too much for it.

 The cave and wreck set is a Sherwood scuba Magnum II set.
 It’s a simpler set than the Mares and doesn’t have an adjustable first stage, but it’s so solid build I haven’t had to adjust it once in the 10 years I have it now.
 This is real American quality.

 I have tried many different brands and types.
 Most don’t last for long enough or start leaking in just a few deeper dives.
-That’s why I prefer the unfortunately very expensive Metalsub lights from the Netherlands.
+That’s why I prefer the unfortunately very expensive and heavy Metalsub lights from the Netherlands.
 They’re heavy, but almost unbreakable.
-I have this one now for about 6 years and it never broke down.
+I have this one now for about 8 years and it never broke down.
 Only changed the batteries about a month ago, because the old once were getting bad.

 My Metalsub light has never let me down so far, but although I also always take my backup light with me.
 Even when I’m not planning to go cave or wreck diving, sometimes I come in a situation where a diving light is handy, to see in small caves or under overhanging things, so this light is always in my pocket.